TcMenu/documentation/content/arduino-libraries/io-abstraction/switches-rotary-encoder-documentation.md

 ### Limitations when using more than one encoder at once

 There are a few limitations with multiple encoders. rotary encoders share the same input device as `switches`.
 You can either use multi IO described below, or put all switches and encoders on the same device, such as device pins, or an i2c expander (MCP23017 or PCF8574) which is fully supported.
-[If you need more than one expander, or a mix with device pins see MultiIo]({{< relref "arduino-pins-and-io-expanders-same-time.md" >}}) Secondly, there is a hard limit on the number defined by MAX_ROTARY_ENCODERS that can be changed by altering the file SwitchInput.h should you need more (or less) than 4.
+[If you need more than one expander, or a mix with device pins see MultiIo](${relRef("arduino-pins-and-io-expanders-same-time.md")}) Secondly, there is a hard limit on the number defined by MAX_ROTARY_ENCODERS that can be changed by altering the file SwitchInput.h should you need more (or less) than 4.

 Note that PinA of each encoder must be on an interrupt capable pin, so whichever way you are connecting it *each encoder's pinA must be capable of raising interrupts*.
 In all cases `switches` will register the required interrupts on you behalf.